arashnm80/arashnm80.github.io/handbook.md

 - Once your inner self knows that you've given your best, you won't regret for any loss.
 - If a stupid person is achieving sth great, you can achieve it too.
 - “You're crazy until you're successful, then you are a genius.” -MrBeast
+- "I always want it to be a project that, if successful, will make the rest of my career look like a footnote." - Sam Altman

 </details>